57,48 47,50 excl. VAT

 General information

-Multiocular Defect (MOD) is an inherited ocular syndrome characterized by a variety of abnormalities, often affecting multiple parts of the eye.
+Multiocular Defect (MOD) is a hereditary ocular syndrome characterized by a variety of abnormalities, often affecting multiple parts of the eye.
 This condition is an autosomal dominant trait caused by a mutation in the COL11A1 gene, which is associated with the production of type XI collagen.

 This MOD mutation has been observed in the Old English Sheepdog.